Vegetarianism continues to be a popular diet among Americans.

 Lacto-Ovo Vegetarian Diet

-This diet eliminates meat, poultry and fish, but allows the consumption of egg and dairy products, including foods and beverages that contain egg and dairy, says Kaylee Jacks, a registered dietitian with Texas Health Sports Medicine in Dallas.
+This diet eliminates meat, poultry and fish but allows dairy and egg products.
 For most people, this is a healthy diet.

 Advantages of the lacto-ovo vegetarian diet include: